revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-27. How can I secure my EC2 instances at the network level?
+27. How can you secure your EC2 instances at the network level?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/Complex%20(2).svg)